Siemowit IV of Masovia: Ill health and death

-After 1420 Siemowit IV, due to his progressive blindness, gradually gave participation in the government to his adult sons.
-In 1425, the dispute about the election of his Chancellor Stanisław z Pawłowic as Bishop of Płock forced his sons Siemowit V and Casimir II into a humiliating surrender.
+After 1420 Siemowit IV, due to his progressive blindness, gradually resigned participation in the government to his adult sons.
+In 1425, a dispute about the election of his Chancellor Stanisław z Pawłowic as Bishop of Płock forced his sons Siemowit V and Casimir II into a humiliating surrender.

 Siemowit IV died on 21 January 1426 at Gostynin and was buried in the Ducal crypt at Płock Cathedral.

 Marriage and issue

 In 1387, Siemowit IV married Alexandra (died 20 April 1434), a Lithuanian princess, daughter of Algirdas, Grand Duke of Lithuania, and his second wife, Uliana of Tver.
 They had thirteen children: